Former Progreso cop sentenced to 30 years in prison for sexually assaulting inmate

 RELATED: Former Progreso cop found guilty of sexually assaulting male inmates

-Matthew Lee Sepulveda was found guilty of two civil right violations last March.
+Matthew Lee Sepulveda, 26, was found guilty of two civil right violations last March.
 Sepulveda, who served with the Progreso Police Department from April to July 2019, was accused of performing oral sex on the victims while they were in his custody.

 One of the victims was 17 at the time, according to a news release from the U.S. Attorney's Office.

-Note: EDITOR'S NOTE: This story has been updated with information from the U.S. Attorney's Office.